numba/numba/docs/source/reference/numpysupported.rst

 * :func:`numpy.random.Generator().uniform()` (*)

 .. note::
-  Users can expect Numba replicate NumPy's results to within the last few (at max 5) ULPs for Linux-x86_64, Windows-x86_64 and macOS.
+  Users can expect Numba to replicate NumPy's results to within the last few (at max 5) ULPs for Linux-x86_64, Windows-x86_64 and macOS.

   For distributions marked above with `(*)`: Due to instruction selection